INVENTOR

 Alphonse Bertillon (French: [bɛʁtijɔ̃]; 22 April 1853 – 13 February 1914) was a French police officer and biometrics researcher who applied the anthropological technique of anthropometry to law enforcement, creating an identification system based on physical measurements.
 Anthropometry was the first scientific system used by police to identify criminals.
 Before that time, criminals could only be identified by name or photograph.
 The method was eventually supplanted by fingerprinting.
 Read more on Wikipedia

 His biography is available in different languages on Wikipedia.
-Alphonse Bertillon is the 97th most popular inventor, the 1,122nd most popular biography from France and the 15th most popular French Inventor.
+Alphonse Bertillon is the 89th most popular inventor (up from 97th in 2019), the 1,094th most popular biography from France (up from 1,122nd in 2019) and the 13th most popular French Inventor.

 Alphonse Bertillon is most famous for inventing the bertillonage system of identification, which was an early form of anthropometry.
 The system was based on physical measurements of body parts.